 TIP: Consider using the customer #1 rated Omega 7 product CLICK HERE

-While not being essential, omega 7 fatty acids are a class of unsaturated fatty acids that are beneficial to your health.
-Out of all omega 7 fatty acids, palmitoleic acid and vaccenic acid are the most common ones.
-So far, you’ve probably only heard of omega 3, omega 6, and omega 9 fatty acids, but omega 7s are essential nutrients as well.
+Despite not being considered essential fatty acids, omega 7s are a class of monounsaturated fatty acids that are beneficial to your health.
+Out of all omega 7 fatty acids, palmitoleic acid (PA) and vaccenic acid (VA) are the most common types.
+So far, you’ve probably only heard of omega 3, omega 6, and omega 9 fatty acids, but omega 7s contain some key nutrients as well.

 Omega 7 fatty acids are not as popular as omega 3, 6 and 9, but they certainly do have health benefits.
 The best omega 7 sources are sea buckthorn and macadamia nuts.
 The most important fatty acids in omega 7s are: